Flood restoration works – roads

 Council has received funding for the restoration of a land slip site on Tomewin Road and is awaiting final design approval for the work.

-Council has received funding for the work which is programmed to commence in the first quarter of 2025.
+Council has received funding for the work which is programmed to commence in the first half of 2025.

 The site is currently reduced to 40km/hr with a give way sign for the southbound traffic under a work site traffic management plan.